SYZ for index 1 Fano hypersurfaces in projective space: Construction of Lagrangian tori

-such that $\alpha$ is compactly supported in $U_i$.
-In particular $\text{Vol}_{\omega_i}(U_i)=(n+1)\text{Vol}_{\omega_H}(V_i)$ converges to $0$.
-Moreover, $X_i\backslash U_i$ is an etale cover of $H\backslash V_i$ and as such, it inherits a Lagrangian torus fibration.
-As a consequence of the Maslov number formula (\ref{Maslov number formula}) and our choice of symplectic form, the lift of the Clifford torus in $(H,\omega_H)$ will then be monotone.
+converges to $0$.
+Moreover, $X_i\backslash U_i$ is an unbranched covering of $H\backslash V_i$, and as such, it inherits a Lagrangian torus fibration (see Remark \ref{connected-fibers} below).
+As a consequence of the Maslov number formula (\ref{Maslov number formula}), and of our choice of symplectic form, the lift of the monotone Clifford torus in $(H,\omega_H)$ will then be monotone.
 To complete the proof of the proposition, simply use a Moser argument to trivialize the family $(X_i,\omega_i)$. \end{proof}